noble-antwi/cybersecurity_projects/Monitoring and Detection Lab/README.md

 Since the pfsense is within the LAN network which is VMNet2, I will put a work station on the same netowrk in order to access the web configurator.
 In this case i will use the windows 10 workstation installed earlier.
 The reserveed IP addresses for the LAN are from, 192.168.1.1 to 192.168.1.9.
-Since pfsense have been configured as  DHCP for the lan networkI am expectignt that the windows instance. will have any IP address from 192.168.1.10 to 192.168.1.253 and its Gatway will be the LAN IP confifured for the pfsense which is 192.168.1.254.
+Since pfsense have been configured as  DHCP for the lan networkI am expectignt that the windows instance. will have any IP address from 192.168.1.10 to 192.168.1.253 and its Gatway will be the LAN IP confifured for the. pfsense which is 192.168.1.254.

-OPening the windows instance indicated to me the instance has been assigned an IP of 192.168.1.10 as can be confirmed from the attached image below
+OPening the windows instance indicated to me the instance has been assigned an IP of 192.168.1.10 as can be confirmed from the attached. image below

 ![Windows 10 Auto Assigned IP](files/images/009WIn10AtuoAssignedIP.png)